Definitions of visibility categories

 Outputs which are accepted, 'E-pub ahead of print' and 'Published' have the default setting 'Public - No restriction'.
 These records will be visible on the Research Portal once Library colleagues have validated the record.

-If you add a new activity or prize record, by default they will be set to ‘Public - No restriction’ and displayed on the Research Portal.
-You can amend this when creating the record.
+If you add a new activity, prize or press/media record, by default they will be set to ‘Public - No restriction’ and displayed on the Research Portal.
+You can amend the visibility setting when creating the record.

 If you upload any documents to activity or prize records, you must comply with the University’s Deposit Licence and ensure that you hold the copyright for the file or are authorised to upload and publicly display the file by the copyright owner.